 Energetic dancers from Mubako perform around lodge campfires, making for a magical African experience at dusk.
 Boomu Women’s Group offers accommodation, a craft shop and village tours, revealing the realities of life in this rural community.

 There are a number of routes which can be used to reach the Nile at Paraa at the heart of the Murchison Falls Conservation Area.
-The river is crossed here using a vehicle ferry which runs at roughly hourly intervals throughout the day.
+At Paraa, the ferry is used to cross the Nile and runs at hourly intervals throughout the day.

 SOUTHERN ENTRANCE GATES

-Two southerly approaches to Paraa lead out of Masindi town, which is a 4 hour drive (305km) from Kampala.
+The southern entrance via Paraa leads out of Masindi town, which is a 4 hour drive (305km) from Kampala.
 Along the way to Masindi is the Ziwa Rhino Sanctuary, home to the only wild rhinos in Uganda.
-You can track them on foot and support this important initiative to reintroduce rhinos to protected areas.
-Visit www.rhinofund.org for more information.
+You can track them on foot with our 12 days Adventure Safari around Uganda.